‘You are one in a Melon’: Consumable myths hitting the ground with a splat in the work of Driton Selmani

 C-Print on aluminium, 150×100 cm, Kunstraum Niederösterreich, Vienna

 They say you can’t hold two watermelons in one hand was inspired in part by the phenomena of capitalism deeply infiltrating the space of post-independent Kosovo.
 One curious manifestation of this was that, as part of the transition process into an independent country, Kosovo citizens were encouraged by the international community to promote and brand themselves as “Kosovars” or “Kosovans”.
-This issue is complex for a number of reasons, including the intertwining identities of Kosovo and Albania, physically looming in the form of countless Albanian flags spread across a variety of spaces in Kosovo, as well as the broader neoliberal idea of needing to compartmentalise and package one’s identity for consumption.
+This issue is complex for a number of reasons, including the intertwining identities of Kosovo and Albania, physically looming in the form of countless Albanian flags spread across a variety of spaces in Kosovo, as well as the broader neoliberal idea of needing to compartmentalize and package one’s identity for consumption.
 In a way, the work seems to be mocking the viewer: “you can’t have it all”.
-Straddling a border between two very interconnected countries, balancing (small and probably unripe) summer fruit in the middle of the winter, Selmani playfully teases the viewer into questioning how the allure of digestible forms of identity functions as a means of control, suppression and sale.
+Straddling a border between two very interconnected countries, balancing (small and probably unripe) summer fruit in the middle of the winter, Selmani playfully teases the viewer into questioning how the allure of digestible forms of identity functions as a means of control, suppression, and sale.

 Untitled Union, 2012